swiftlang/swift-experimental-string-processing/Documentation/Evolution/CharacterClasses.md

 We chose the Unicode recommendation as the basis for `Unicode.Scalar`, which is to derive whitespace matching from the Unicode `White_Space` property and general categories.
 This behavior matches `NSRegularExpression` and many languages with regular expressions in Unicode mode.
 In some languages, such as Go, `\s` is interpreted only as the ASCII whitespace characters, which would be surprising for Swift users.
 For details, see the [Unicode property list][proplist].

-We chose to treat any grapheme cluster that leads with whitespace to be a `Character`, for compatibility with existing `Character` API.
+We chose to leave the existing `Character.isWhitespace` intact and extend its reasoning to vertical and horizontal whitespace.

 </details>